When Should We (Not) Interpret Linear IV Estimands as LATE?

-Remark \ref{rem:lackofoverid} suggests that Theorem \ref{the:ai1995} is not necessarily useful for interpreting actual empirical studies because modern applications of IV methods avoid using many overidentifying restrictions.
-A similar point is made by \citet[][p.~178]{AP2009}, who write that ``[i]n practice, we may not want to work with a model with a first-stage parameter for each value of the covariates\ldots It seems reasonable to imagine that models with fewer parameters, say a restricted first stage imposing a constant [effect of $Z$ on $D$], nevertheless approximate some kind of covariate-averaged LATE\@.
-This turns out to be true, but the argument [due to \cite{Abadie2003}] is surprisingly indirect.''
-In what follows, I will show that this claim would be \textit{false} under weak monotonicity.
-The claim is true under strong monotonicity, which I will be able to demonstrate directly.
-I will revisit \cite{Abadie2003}'s indirect argument later on.
+Remark \ref{rem:lackofoverid} suggests that Theorem \ref{the:ai1995} cannot be used directly to interpret most empirical studies because modern applications of IV methods avoid using many interacted instruments.
+A similar point is made by \citet[][p.~178]{AP2009}, who maintain, however, that an indirect argument in \cite{Abadie2003} implies that ``some kind of covariate-averaged LATE'' is estimated in noninteracted specifications as well.
+In what follows, I show that \cite{AP2009}'s assertion would be \textit{false} under weak monotonicity.
+The claim is true under strong monotonicity, which I will be able to demonstrate directly, deriving the exact form of ``covariate-averaged LATE'' that linear IV estimates.
+I also revisit \cite{Abadie2003}'s indirect argument later on.

-To save space, I combine two extensions of \cite{AI1995}'s analysis in what follows.
-On the one hand, I am interested in the interpretation of the IV estimand when we retain \cite{AI1995}'s restriction that the model for covariates is saturated but no longer require that there is a separate first-stage coefficient on the instrument for every combination of covariate values.
+To save space, I combine two extensions of \citetalias{AI1995}'s analysis in what follows.
+On the one hand, I am interested in the interpretation of the IV estimand when we retain \citetalias{AI1995}'s restriction that the model for covariates is saturated but no longer use the interacted instruments.
 This analysis does not require any additional assumptions.
 On the other hand, I am also interested in the interpretation of the IV estimand in nonsaturated specifications.
 This analysis proceeds under the assumption that the instrument propensity score, defined as

 is linear in $X$\@.
-This assumption is standard and has been used by \cite{Abadie2003}, \cite{Kolesar2013}, \cite{LM2015}, \cite{EK2019}, and \cite{Ishimaru2021}, among others.
+This assumption is standard and has been used by \cite{Kolesar2013}, \cite{LM2015}, \cite{EK2019}, and \cite{Ishimaru2024}, among others.

 \begin{uassumption}{PS}[Instrument propensity score] $e(X) = X \alpha$. \end{uassumption}